About the Bloggers

 Randall Fortson joined the National Archives and Records Administration in 2001 and was a reference librarian with the Archives Library Information Center for ten years before becoming an archives specialist with the Cartographic and Architectural Records Section at College Park, MD in 2011.
 His areas of special interest include the antebellum and civil war periods of United States history.

-Richard Green is an Archives Technician in the Still Pictures Unit.
+Richard Green is an Archivist with the Still Pictures Unit.
 He began working at NARA in 2011 while completing an undergraduate degree in History and Psychology from the University of Maryland.
 Since then, Richard has enrolled in the University of Maryland’s History and Library Science (HiLS) graduate program to pursue his MLS and MA in History.
 When Richard is not writing blogs or studying, he is probably watching the Ravens, Orioles, or Terps.

 Heidi Holmstrom works in the Motion Picture Preservation Lab, which is responsible for performing conservation and preservation work on motion picture records held across the National Archives.
 Heidi completed her archival education at Western Washington University, earning a Master’s in History with a certificate in Archives and Records Management.
 She came to NARA in 2009.
 In her free time, Heidi is working on organizing and preserving her grandfather’s home movie collection.

 Laurel Macondray is an archivist with the Motion Picture, Sound and Video Unit.
 She began working at NARA in 2005 in the Still Pictures Unit and also worked in the Lifecycle Management Division before joining Motion Pictures in 2008.